-Since the launch of its first version in 2015, the Vendor Code of Conduct has remained a key pillar of Dollarama's human rights risk mitigation strategy.

-The Vendor Code of Conduct applies to vendors, domestic or foreign, that directly supply goods and/or services to Dollarama and is designed to ensure that vendors throughout Dollarama's supply chain have a clear understanding of our expectations of their business standards and practices.
+Dollarama's Vendor Code of Conduct is a key pillar of Dollarama's human rights risk mitigation strategy.
+The Vendor Code of Conduct applies to vendors, domestic and foreign, that directly supply goods and/or services to Dollarama and is designed to ensure that vendors throughout Dollarama's supply chain have a clear understanding of our expectations of their business standards and practices.

 Available in multiple languages, the Vendor Code of Conduct covers key issues including vendor workplace standards and ethical business practices.
-It is regularly reviewed to ensure that it captures the evolving human rights risks in our supply chain.
-In 2021, it was the subject of a comprehensive update in alignment with the standards set out in the Organisation for Economic Co-operation and Development ("OECD") Guidelines for Multinational Enterprises, which draw on the United Nations "Protect, Respect and Remedy" Framework and Guiding Principles on Business and Human Rights.
+The Vendor Code of Conduct is aligned with the standards set out in the Organisation for Economic Co-operation and Development (OECD) Guidelines for Multinational Enterprises, which draw on the United Nations "Protect, Respect and Remedy" Framework and Guiding Principles on Business and Human Rights.

-With respect to forced labour and child labour practices, the Vendor Code of Conduct strictly prohibits all Dollarama vendors from directly or indirectly using or supporting any form of child labour or forced labour in the manufacture of products or provision of services to Dollarama, whether prison (remunerated or not), indentured, bonded, trafficked, under government compulsion, as part of an assimilation program, or otherwise.
-Vendors must also provide wages and benefits that comply with applicable labour laws, subject only to deductions expressly permitted by law.
-The Vendor Code of Conduct also proscribes our vendors from partnering with third-party labour agencies that charge fees to workers for securing employment, or who make illegal deductions from their wages.
+More specifically, the Vendor Code of Conduct strictly prohibits all Dollarama vendors from directly or indirectly using or supporting any form of child labour or forced labour in the manufacture of products or provision of services to Dollarama.
+Vendors must also provide wages and benefits that comply with applicable labour laws, subject only to deductions expressly permitted by law, and are prohibited from partnering with third-party labour agencies that charge fees to workers for securing employment, or who make illegal deductions from their wages.

-The Vendor Code of Conduct also forbids Dollarama vendors from employing underage workers, defined as individuals who are younger than the local minimum working age or 15 years of age, whichever is greater, and to maintain adequate records of the age of each worker, which shall be made available to Dollarama upon request.
+The Vendor Code of Conduct also forbids Dollarama vendors from employing underage workers, defined as individuals who are younger than the local minimum working age or 15 years of age. whichever is greater, and to maintain adequate records of the age of each worker, which shall be made available to Dollarama upon request.